-Suzanne Pierre is a microbial ecologist and biogeochemist, founder and lead investigator in the Critical Ecology Lab, and a writer asking how human ideologies shape the natural world. |
+Suzanne Pierre is an ecosystems ecologist and biogeochemist focused on plant-microbe interactions, founder and lead investigator in the Critical Ecology Lab, National Geographic Explorer, and writer exploring the ways ecology reflects, explains, and contains societal freedom and oppression. |

 Studying ecological change through a critical lens.